With all of the algorithm updates Google has been releasing, have you ever wondered if you are keeping up with them?

 If you have a healthy number of indexed pages or backlinks, those two boxes will be green.
 If you are right in the middle, the boxes will be yellow.
 And if you need to improve those two metrics, the boxes will be red.

 What keywords are you targeting?

-The keywords section will show you your most popular keywords and how you can improve their rankings.
+The keywords section will show you your most popular keywords and the way you can improve their rankings.
 If you aren’t targeting those keywords, then you don’t need to use them within your heading tags, title tag or meta description.

-But if you are targeting any of those widely used keywords on your site, make sure you place them in your heading tag, title tag and meta description as it will improve your chances to rank higher.
+But if you are targeting any of those widely used keywords on your site, make sure you place them in your heading tag, title tag and meta description as it will improve your chances of ranking higher.

 What should you do with this data?

 This if my favorite part about the tool because it will show you what changes you need to make.
 It will even organize them by high, medium and low priority.
 Most of the changes the tool suggested for Quick Sprout are medium and low priority.

 The recommendations are pretty descriptive.
 If you aren’t sure what to do, however, you can always click the “get free help” button, which will take you to the forum.
 You can post your questions there, and I will respond.

 Most speed analysis tools are complicated.
 They use all of these technical terms and don’t tell you how to fix your problems.